gladiola/blog/_drafts/2018-06-25-whatIsYourValue.markdown

 I would suggest that ageism, like a lot of other negative stereotyping paradigms, provides the holder of those beliefs with some sort of positive feedback.
 The person who believes ageist ideas will believe that there is a benefit to believing those ideas.
 They will find ageist concepts to be a form of insight.
 To maintain our advantage over others in the workplace who hold these ideas, we need to identify what positive characteristic ageists believe they are going to get as a result of thinking like this.
 Also, during negotiations, we need to be on the lookout for moments when we can consider using their holding of these beliefs as leverage that can work in our favor.

 How would the ageist bill for the team?
-When a team of programmers working for a consultancy produces programs and computing serives, their leaders will bill at a rate for the team.
+When a team of programmers working for a consultancy produces programs and computing services, their leaders will bill at a rate for the team.
 This means that, often, the cheapest workers on the team are the most profitable.
 Higher paid workers are the less profitable.
 So, in order to accept the difference in the lower paid to higher paid of the salary expenses, employers have to have some kind of justification.
 While our goal as workers will be to get a raise so that we can enjoy more money, in the eyes of the employer, we are increasing their costs and their risk.
 How are our services worth it?

 Truth be told, there may only be a few moments in any given project when expertise can really pay off.
 Also, it's just as unlikely to see an entire team completely lost in the technical skills needed for the task at hand.
 So, the average competency of those at the lower prices in salary to the employer will drive the amount of profit the employer can expect for hiring the programmers as a team.
 If the team is skewed towards higher paid programmers, then the employer will often face slim profit margins.
 Why?
 Because the receiving customer will not see the team, be able to identify points requiring technical expertise, or even see the amount of pay provided to the hired programmers.
 To the customer of a consultancy, the most visible point of programming cost is the billed hours on the invoice.
 Since those are likely to be aggregated for the influence of the team, the customer is not going to be able guess the profit margin just from the bill.
 The IT Manager and the employer will know this.
 It creates a paradoxical situation.